-There’s a lot of talk about User Experience when it comes to designing digital products these days, but does it actually matter?
+There’s a lot of talk about User Experience (UX) when it comes to designing digital products these days, but does it actually matter?

 Although you may not realise it, user experience design plays an important role in practically every object you interact with on a daily basis.
-Take, for example the desk you may be sitting at, or the height of each step you climbed this morning.
+For example; the desk you may be sitting at, or the height of each step you climbed this morning.
 They are all designed based on measurements and data, which have been determined over time and various studies.
 As little as half an inch higher on a step and you may trip and hurt.
 Definitely not the User Experience the architect or designer envisioned.

 User Experience is something that needs to be part of the thought process behind the design from early stages, it’s that important.

-In recent years the tech world, web and software sectors in particular have acknowledged that UX design is essential for a product to thrive.
+The tech world, web and software sectors in particular have acknowledged that UX design is essential for a product to thrive.
 Creating a digital product that is easy to use, looks good, and ultimately serves its purpose is becoming increasingly complex yet essential.
 One of the greatest challenges we face is the multitude of screen sizes the product is destined for, as well as ensuring that the experience you tailored is reflected uniformly throughout.

 In our industry, it is imperative that we pay close attention to both.
 Unfortunately, at times designers risk creating and launching a product that looks fantastic, but fails on the user front.